 Problems with oil

 When oil and petrol are burned they give off dangerous gases.
 The gases are causing global warming and acid rain.
 Car exhausts cause damage to buildings.
 The gases can also cause diseases such as cancer and asthma.
-Lead in the atmosphere from car exhausts is dangerous, especially to young children.
+Lead, (released from burning petrol) in the atmosphere from car exhausts is dangerous, especially to young children.

 Natural gas was formed in the same way as oil and coal.
 It took thousands of years to form.